faycalki/room-scanner-rpi/README.md

 ### Basic Operation

 1. Power on the Raspberry Pi
-2. Wait for the green LED to indicate system ready
+2. Wait for the red LED to indicate system ready (power is on for the system)
-3. Press the button to trigger a room scan
+3. Press the button to trigger a room scan (blue LED will trigger)
 4. Listen to the voice description of detected objects
-5. Red LED indicates scanning in progress

 ### Configuration